 According to technology and social media scholar’s Robyn Caplan and Danah Boyd, the reach of digital platforms such as Facebook, Google and Twitter have seen “longstanding news outlets construct their content with algorithmic and data-centric intermediaries in mind, as well as a host of new digital-first, outlets such as BuzzFeed and Breitbart have emerged to capitalise on the way in which this ecosystem is architected.”

 “This was seen in the adoption of data-driven metrics and analytics into newsrooms, as well as the growth of a new set of intermediaries that were fed directly by the Facebook API, whose role it was to analyse and communicate Facebook metrics back to publishers,” the authors write in their paper, Isomorphism through algorithms: Institutional dependencies in the case of Facebook.

-While long term strategic news and communications plans built around Facebook had been thrown off previously by alogrithmic shifts implemented by the platform, the sudden Australian ban made the unhealthy power imbalance, between content creator and social media platform, impossible to ignore.
+Although long term strategic news and communications plans built around Facebook had been thrown off previously by alogrithmic shifts, the sudden Australian ban made the unhealthy power imbalance, between content creator and social media platform, impossible to ignore.

 So what does it mean for the future of professional communicators and organisations, which rely on the audience reach and engagement Facebook and other social media has provided?

 At minimum, it may require a rethink about the relationship between social media platforms and the businesses that have come to rely on them as a critical component of their communications strategies.